sadiqq-amin/seo-app/README.md

 - **react-markdown** — renders blog posts from clean Markdown content.
 - **lucide-react** — icons.

-## Why no backend?
+## Why serverless backend?

-The PageSpeed Insights API is free, public, and CORS-friendly, so the whole app runs as a static frontend — no server to host or pay for.
-Keeps the project genuinely "frontend," which was the point of the capstone.
+The PageSpeed Insights API is free, public, and CORS-friendly, so the whole app runs as a static frontend and Gemini Key is embedded in serverless function.
 ## Running it locally

 ```bash